cacharle/ft_printf_test/README.md

 - `> make check_leaks`: run valgrind on a test (without the test themself).
 - `> make check_leaks_verbose`: add `--leak-check=full` to valgrind.

-## Pro tips

-This doesnt handle timeout, so if your `ft_printf` goes in an infinite loop, this test will too.
-`Ctrl-C` is your best friend.

 ## Credits